Top eCommerce Influencers to Follow

 In the chaos of various bits of advice and opinions, we often get lost.

 We all know the power of Twitter.
-It’s the best source to keep in touch with the latest e-commerce news, or any news for that matter!
+It’s the best source to keep in touch with the latest e-commerce news.
+Or any other news for that matter!

-So we would like to share with you our list of top eCommerce influencers that you should follow.
+So, we would like to share with you our list of top eCommerce influencers that you should follow right now.